dark-N00B/DVM/README.md

 - Install NodeJS.

-- Install Electron in Git Bash.

 ## Setup
 - Clone this git.

-- Add Noje JS to your PATH.
+- Make sure Noje JS is added to your PATH.

 - Add this line to Git Bash inside the DVM (origin) directory.
 ```